hamidghaedi/scRNA_seq-analysis/README.md

 # scRNA sequencing analysis

-Steps toward making sense of single cell RNA sequencing data.

-#### Update;
-The repo has been update by the new data set coming from Zhaohui Chen *et al.* [paper](https://www.nature.com/articles/s41467-020-18916-5#Sec12) published in 11, Article number: 5077 (2020).
-Sampels ;

-" Eight primary bladder tumor tissues (2 low-grade bladder urothelial tumors, 6 high-grade bladder urothelial tumors) along with 3 adjacent normal mucosae, were involved in this cohort."
+This repo presents steps needed to make sense of single cell RNA sequencing (scRNA) data.
+I used a scRNA dataset coming from Zhaohui Chen *et al.* [paper](https://www.nature.com/articles/s41467-020-18916-5#Sec12) published in Nature Communications 11, Article number: 5077 (2020).
+The cohort consisted of eight primary bladder tumor tissues (2 low-grade bladder urothelial tumors, six high-grade bladder urothelial tumors) along with 3 adjacent normal mucosae.
+In SRA datasets are under BioProject [PRJNA662018](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA662018) and SRA-explorer can be used to download the data.

 ## 1) Data download on ComputeCanada